 - British Guild of Travel Writers Awards 2020 – Best UK and Ireland Tourism Project for 'Mayflower 400: Legend and Legacy' – Winner

-- iESE Public Sector Transformation Awards 2021 – Digital and Technology Project for ‘The Box on The Box’ – Finalist
+- iESE Public Sector Transformation Awards 2021 – Use of Digital and Technology for ‘The Box on The Box’ – Silver

 - National Campaign for the Arts' (NCA) Hearts For The Arts Awards 2021 – Best Arts Project – Nominee

 - Institution of Civil Engineers (ICE) South West Civil Engineering Awards 2021 - People’s Choice - Shortlisted

 - Museums + Heritage Awards 2021 – UK Exhibition of the Year - Highly Commended and Shop of the Year - Shortlisted